src-d/lookout/sdk/README.md

 Babelfish server is required.
 If you don't have it running, please read the [getting started guide](https://doc.bblf.sh/using-babelfish/getting-started.html), to learn more about how to start and use it.

-Run the binary inside a git repository directory with gRPC address of the analyzer to trigger review event.
+Run the binary inside a git repository directory with gRPC address of the analyzer

 ```bash
 $ ./lookout review ipv4://localhost:10302
 ```

+By default it would trigger review event with changes from `HEAD^` to `HEAD`.
+You can change it using additional flags `--from` and `--to`.
+Both flags accept [git revision](https://git-scm.com/docs/gitrevisions#_specifying_revisions).